 1. It is important to be aware of the distinctions between employees and contractors.
 Anyone who fits the definition of employee cannot be paid as a contractor.
 To help in determining employment status, review the checklist found on the Human Resources website.

 2. Faculty members with salary should never be paid salary using a Requisition for Payment Form.
-Those faculty members who provide service to the University in an area of specific expertise unrelated to their UBC employment must comply with University Policy #97.
+Those faculty members who provide service to the University in an area of specific expertise unrelated to their UBC employment must comply with Policy SC3 – COI (formerly Policy #97).